Bill Hewitt (sportscaster): Sports broadcasting

 After graduation, Bill Hewitt took a broadcasting job at CJRL in Kenora, Ontario.
 He was then hired as sports director of CFOS in Owen Sound, Ontario, and later held the same title at CKBB in Barrie.

 In 1951, his father launched CKFH in Toronto at which the younger Hewitt became its sports director at age 23.
 In the mid-1950s, Hewitt began substituting on Toronto Maple Leafs hockey broadcasts when his father was given other assignments by the CBC, such as covering the Ice Hockey World Championships or Winter Olympics.

-By 1958, the two Hewitts were working together in the television booth on Maple Leafs games.
-Foster eventually returned to radio and for the next two decades, Bill Hewitt was the TV voice of the Toronto Maple Leafs.
+By 1958, both Hewitts were working together for Hockey Night in Canada games involving the Toronto Maple Leafs, with him calling the play-by-play and his dad serving as color commentator.
+Beginning in 1963, his dad returned to the radio, and he became the TV voice of the Toronto Maple Leafs.

 In 1981, a blood infection forced Hewitt out of the broadcast booth at the relatively young age of 53.

 The Hockey Hall of Fame awarded Hewitt the 2007 Foster Hewitt Memorial Award.

-Death
+Personal life

-Hewitt died as the result of massive heart failure on Christmas Day morning of December 25, 1996, just before dawn and was later interred in Stone Church Cemetery, east of Beaverton, Ontario.
+Hewitt died on December 25, 1996, and was interred in Stone Church Cemetery, east of Beaverton, Ontario.